Dietary Interventions for PCOS: One Size Doesn’t Fit All

 Overall, the tips for a healthy PCOS diet are to follow an MC diet, include lots of fruits and vegetables, get plenty of fiber, limit processed and sugary foods, and choose an eating pattern that will work for you in the long term.

-Eating most of your foods earlier in the day may be quite helpful as opposed to eating the bulk of your calories in the evening.
+Eating most of your foods earlier in the day may be quite helpful, especially as opposed to eating the bulk of your calories in the evening.

 And, you can try eliminating certain foods if you think that you may be sensitive to them, but you don’t need to cut out foods just because other people have had success doing so.